 My clients range from multinational firms to boutique one and two-person design shops that produce exquisite work.
 They trust me to interpret their designs into photographs that carry the full experience of 'being there'; not just intellectually, but also emotionally.
 My most satisfying moments, professionally, are when my clients recognize their original concept sketches within my photographs of the finished structure.

-Before picking up a camera, I was a rodeo cowboy, a beekeeper, a truck tire re-treader, a courier, a bookie's assistant (pretty sure that one was mildly illegal) and a freelance furniture maker among many other short-lived careers.
+Before picking up a camera, I was a rodeo cowboy, a beekeeper, a truck tire re-treader, a courier, a bookie's assistant (that one was probably illegal) and a freelance furniture maker among many other short-lived careers.
 In 2005, I quit a corporate job, had some business cards printed up, bought a camera (in that order) — and began calling myself a photographer.
 After some trial and error I found a genre that has captivated me ever since.
 It’s taken me around the globe and introduced me to some of the most inspiring, talented people imaginable.
 Like them, I'm serious about my work, and also fun to be around.